ashwinexe/Octernship_Project/README.md

 # Assignment - Expose Kubernetes pod

-The following steps will help you setup and reproduce Kubernetes in your machine 👇🏻
+The following steps will help you setup and reproduce Kubernetes in your machine. 👇🏻

+The starter code is included in this repository. ‼️

 ## Setting up 🖥️
 1. Install [Git](https://git-scm.com/)